Victim Offender Dialogue

 It is not unusual for crime victims or surviving family members to have unanswered questions: "Why did you do it?"
 "Are you sorry?"
 "What were my loved ones last words?"
 Some victims and survivors want to ask these questions and express their feelings directly to the person that caused them harm.
 The Victim Offender Dialogue (VOD) program offers a safe, secure and structured way to do this.

-VOD is a victim-initiated program.
-It’s an opportunity for the victim/survivor to ask questions about the crime, tell the offender how it affected their lives, and can empower the victim/survivor to hold the offender directly accountable.
+VOD is a victim-initiated* program.
+It’s an opportunity for the victim/survivor to ask questions about the crime and to tell the offender how it affected their lives.

 The offender may also benefit by being able to accept responsibility and recognize the real person(s) they have affected.
 The offender’s participation is voluntary and has no effect on their institutional or parole status.